Find answers to problems customers sometimes have using Autofill in Dashlane.

 Autofill may be turned off by your admin for certain websites and IP addresses

-If you're part of a Dashlane Starter, Team, or Business plan, your plan admin controls Dashlane's Autofill and auto-login features.
+If you're part of a Dashlane professional plan, your plan admin controls Dashlane's Autofill and auto-login features.
 If you notice that Autofill isn't working on a website, your admin might have paused Autofill for that website or IP address.

 To check, open your Dashlane extension and select Autofill in the top menu to open the website's Autofill settings.
 If the Resume option is gray, your admin turned off Autofill, and Autofill won't work for the website or IP address.
 If you believe that Autofill was turned off by mistake, contact your plan admin.